Pune FC: Early I-League and Derrick Pereira Era (2009–2013)

 Pune Football Club's first season in the I-League was the 2009–10 season.
 Pune selected the Balewadi Sports Complex in Balewadi, a suburb of Pune, as their home stadium.
 Before the season began the club made headlines when they signed the current India number 1 goalkeeper, Subrata Pal, from East Bengal and by also signing Japanese midfielder Arata Izumi from Mahindra United.
 At the same time the club also signed Derrick Pereira to be the head coach of the team after Stewart Hall resigned.
 Before joining Pune, Pereira was head coach at Mahindra United where he had won the National Football League and the Federation Cup.
 He also took Mahindra United to the quarter-finals of the AFC Cup in 2007.

 Pune played their first I-League match against East Bengal, which was also their first home match in the I-League, on 3 October 2009 in which the final score was 0–0.
 Pune had no wins, six draws, and two losses in the league before winning their first ever I-League match on 9 January 2010 against JCT 2–1.
 At the end of the season Pune finished in third place which was called a success by the club due to their weak start in the league.

 The summer of 2011 was an important time for Pune.
 On 23 June 2011, it was announced that Pune would start the Pune F.C.
 Academy team which would make Pune the first team in I-League with an academy team.
 Then on 25 July 2011 it was announced that Pune's Brazilian striker Edmar Figueira would join the Portuguese top flight Primeira Liga with C.D.
 Feirense which would be the first-time a player from the I-League would sign for a team in a top 10 European league based on the UEFA coefficient.
 Then on 26 September 2011 it was announced that Pune would play English Premier League side Blackburn Rovers, who are owned by Indian owners Venky's, in a friendly.
 Thus making Pune the first ever Indian club to play a friendly against an English Premier League team.
 The match was then played on 7 October 2011 at the Balewadi Sports Complex in which Pune lost 0–3 to Blackburn.
 Then on 22 October 2011, it was announced that Pune had tied-up a partnership with IT giant Infosys which would see more promotion of the club through media networks.
 Then on 11 June 2012, Pune became the first Indian football team to participate in a transfer between another I-League club, Prayag United, when Pune sold midfielder Lester Fernandez to Prayag for ₹20 lakh.

-The club then finished the 2012–13 season with their best finish yet in the I-League by finishing in 2nd place, just behind Churchill Brothers S.C. for the I-League crown.
+The club then finished the 2012–13 season with their best finish yet in the I-League by finishing in 2nd place, just behind Churchill Brothers for the I-League crown.